 Is lawn bowling dangerous?

 There is one hazard all lawn bowling clubs take very seriously: lightning.
 At the first sign of any, the game will end, and we’ll call you back into the clubhouse.
-This is the only OLBA rule we never bend.
+This is the only lawn bowling rule we never bend.

 Sunstroke and heatstroke are risks at tournaments but not at our evening games.
-The clubhouse fridge is well stocked with soft drinks ($1 each); please stay hydrated.
+Please stay hydrated.

 If I practise, will I realize my dream of lawn bowling at the Olympics?

-Not yet.
 The IOC has generally snubbed lawn bowling, although there is a lobbying effort to have it included.
-But you can bowl at the Commonwealth Games—the next ones are on the Gold Coast, in Australia.
-Some Canadian bowlers also play professionally down under and make a good living doing it.
+But you can bowl at the Commonwealth Games—the next ones are in Birmingham, UK.
+Some Canadian bowlers also play professionally in Australia and make a good living doing it.

-In the tournaments that we usually play in, you can win “tens of dollars,” as one Rainbowler quipped.
-But the real prize is bragging rights; just imagine when everyone on Scruff sees that you’re the new Dentistry in the Beaches tournament champion.
-Woof, indeed.
+In the tournaments that we usually play in, you can win “tens of dollars,” as one Rainbowlers member quipped.
+But the real prize is bragging rights; just imagine when everyone on Taimi sees that you’re the new Dentistry in the Beaches tournament champion.